zuozhenggh/learning-library/analytics-library/oas-new/augmented-analytics/augmented-analytics.md

     ![](./images/hr3-4.png "Panel to inspect ATTRITION_MODEL_SVM")

 5. Inspect the registered model.
 Notice there is more metadata surfaced about OML models hosted in the Oracle database as compared to native ML models hosted in OAS.
 This speaks to the fact that OML models are far more sophisticated.
-Browse through the various tabs (General, Access, Details, Related)  Notice under Details - Output Columns that there is a Prediction and PredictionProbability which will tell us who is likely to leave next.
+Browse through the various tabs (General, Access, Details, Related)  Notice under Details - Output Columns there is a Prediction and PredictionProbability which will tell us who is likely to leave next.
 Likewise, the Related tab offers a series of underlying metadata stored in DM$ views within the Oracle database containing signficant details regarding how the model was trained, tested and scored.
-Optional: Take a look at videos 8-10 in this series  https://bit.ly/OAC59Features  to see how available metadata helps to enrich your understanding of an OML model.
+Optional: Take a look at videos 8-10 in this series  [ https://bit.ly/OAC59Features.html ] to see how available metadata helps to enrich your understanding of an OML model.
 When you are finished inspecting the model, close the Inspect dialog box to proceed.

     ![](./images/hr3-5.png "Related tab for Inspect ATTRITION_MODEL_SVM  ")

-6. Our registered OML model is now ready to be called by OAS in order to make predictions as to which employees might next be prone to leave the organization.
-To call this registered OML model Click  Create at the top right hand side of the page then choose Data Flow.
+6. Our registered OML model is now ready to be called by OAS in order to make predictions regarding the employees who are prone to leave the organization.
+To call this registered OML model, **Click**  Create at the top right hand side of the page then choose Data Flow.

     ![](./images/hr3-6.png "Data Flow create icon")